top of page

 This project has two main parts:

 1. Advocacy and organizing training sessions: Participants will attend training sessions to learn about the importance of community advocacy, some core organizing skills, the Allegheny County political landscape, and various topics, such as affordable housing.
-Experienced advocates and organizers from the EJGP network will share their wisdom with the participants.
+Experienced advocates and organizers from the EJGP and Age Friendly Greater Pittsburgh networks will share their wisdom with the participants.
 There are seven training sessions during this part: three in-person and four virtual sessions.
+In 2026, these seven sessions will be held Thursday evenings from February 12th to April 2nd from 6-8 p.m.
 For in-person sessions, dinner (not pizza!) is provided.
 In-person sessions are located in different locations throughout the county.

-Participants will also be invited to attend EJGP full network and cross-community network meetings during the training and project implementation.
+Participants will also be invited to attend EJGP full network and cross-community network meetings and Age Friendly Greater Pittsburgh events during the training and project implementation.

 Who is this for?

-Each year, we select and invite up to 15 Allegheny County residents who want to become better advocates for their communities and connect with ongoing efforts and other advocates across the county.
+This year (2026), we will select and invite up to 20 Allegheny County residents who want to become better advocates for their communities and connect with ongoing efforts and other advocates across the county.
+Five of those spots are reserved for older adults.
 Participants are compensated for their participation in the training, project implementation, and related activities; for completing surveys; and for participating in focus groups.
 Transportation and childcare are supported in coordination with the project team.

 â€‹â€‹â€‹â€‹â€‹